General Question About Circuit Breaker

 A Circuit Breaker is a protection device and it will trip automatically when there is any fault on the load side.
 We all have at least one circuit breaker at our home and in an industry you will find different types of circuit breakers with different names.
 Some circuit breaker has a specific place where they will be used.
 In this article, we will learn why we need a circuit breaker, how it works, why it trips, and how to reset it.
 But at first…

 All Circuit Breakers are found in your home’s breaker box.
 Generally, breaker boxes can be found in the garage, utility, basement, and hall.
 Just look around and let us know where it is in a comment.

 Home electrical appliances and electronics need electricity to power up.
 But sometimes poor wiring can cause an overflow of current and the wire becomes so hot then it starts to melt and causes a spark.
 In this case, a circuit breaker helps to disconnect the load and prevent further damage.
 All circuit breaker has specific ampere ratings.
 That means you have to calculate the total amount of current before you install a circuit breaker.

 How does a Circuit Breaker work?

 In general, each circuit breaker is designed to ‘trip,’ or shut itself off at predetermined amperage loads.
-For example, you have a pump that takes 5 amperes of current.
+For example, you have a pump that takes 5 ampere of current.
 But you install a breaker with a maximum current rating is 4 ampere.
 That means your breaker will trip automatically when you switch on the pump.
-Same as for electrical short circuits.
-When it happens a large amount of current flows through the circuit breaker and when it crosses the maximum limit of current the breaker will trip automatically.
+Same for electrical short circuits.
+When it happens large amount of current flows through the circuit breaker and when it crosses the maximum limit of current the breaker will trip automatically.

 Common Reasons for Circuit Breakers Trip: